 Knowing When to Replace Your Water Heater and Other Common Plumbing Problems Can Help You Avoid Emergencies

 It is no surprise that the demand for plumbers and fitters is strong.
-With the aging of most cities sewer lines and the development of more energy efficient products, the number of employed plumbers and fitters is expected to grow 21% by the year 2022.
+With the aging of most cities’ sewer lines and the development of more energy-efficient products, the number of employed plumbers and fitters is expected to grow by 21% by the year 2022.
 This percentage compares to the smaller 11% of growth that is expected across all other occupations, according to Labor Bureau statistics.

 And while the majority of homeowners wait until they need an emergency plumbing service before they call in a professional, it only makes sense that looking to plumbers for routine maintenance and inspections services is far more proactive.

 For example, can you imagine waiting for the oil light to come on in a car before you scheduled an oil change when you know perfectly well that the manufacturer recommends an oil change once every 3,000 or 5,000 miles?
 Of course not.
 Unlike less responsible high school and college car drivers, adults understand the need for regular maintenance on cars if we expect them to drive for many miles beyond the last payment.
 The same can be said for plumbing maintenance. the most responsible homeowners schedule regular plumbing checks in an attempt to avoid more expensive emergency plumbing problems.

 Even a simple delay in the arrival of hot water can serve as an indicator as to when to replace your water heater.
 In addition, recognizing the signs of the needed replacement or repair can save you money.
 For instance, did you know that In a typical home, as many as 9,000 gallons of water are wasted while running the faucet and waiting for hot water?
 This can amount to as much as 15% of annual water heating costs being wasted heating this extra 9,000 gallons.